ga-dc/grumblr_css_redesign/readme.md

 The best way to check your progress is to ask someone *else* to look at your site for 10 seconds and tell you what they don't like.
 People have a lot of trouble defining what looks good or bad, but everyone knows it when they see it.

+## There is a solution branch...

+...but it's not "right".
+There's no "right" -- that was just my take on Bootstrapping Grumblr, and I am by no means a visual designer.
+Feel free to refer to it to see how different classes are used, but please **do not** just copy it.

 ## To submit...

 ...do your usual forking, cloning, changing, pushing, and pull-requesting.